huy005/kurinikku-api-pj/README.md

 8/Searching by Doctor’s Specialization

 \*Note:
-Searchs the information of the specialization with the relative doctor’s Id
+Searchs the information of the specialization with the corresponding doctor’s Id
 Works with JWT(Token)

 HTTP method: GET